Gibson EDS-1275: Ibanez

 Japanese guitar manufacturer Ibanez produced a model inspired by the Gibson, called the Double Axe, from 1974 to 1976.
 They were available as a 6/12, a 4/6, and a 6/6 configuration, in cherry and walnut finishes.

+Harley Benton

+German guitar manufacturer Harley Benton, which is the in-house brand for Thomann Music Store produces the 'DC-Custom 612 Cherry' doubleneck at an affordable price point.
+It features 6/12 configuration with 22 fret necks.